Parable of the Prodigal Son: Catholic

-Justus Knecht, like others, breaks this parable into three parts, noting that, "The father in the parable signifies God; the elder son, the just; and the younger son, the sinner."
+Justus Knecht, like others, breaks the parable into three parts, noting that, "The father in the parable signifies God; the elder son, the just; and the younger son, the sinner."
 In the first part:

 Man begins to fall away from God by allowing unlawful desires to take possession of his heart.
 In consequence, he will soon come to regard God's commandments as so many fetters, and to long for greater licence.
 He loses all taste for prayer and the word of God, and imagines that he would be a happier man if he could live according to his passions.
 Having thus separated himself inwardly from God, an outward separation speedily follows.
 He renounces the friendship of good men, neglects the services of the Church and the frequenting of the Sacraments, follows his own way, and shamelessly transgresses God's commandments.
 He then goes into a strange and distant land, namely further and further from God: The "far country", says St. Augustine, "signifies the forgetfulness of God".
 Almighty God lets the sinner go his own way, for He has given to man free-will, and does not want a forced obedience, but an obedience springing from love.

 Roger Baxter in his Meditations describes the second part:

 As soon as this young prodigal had left his father's house he fell into misfortunes.
 "He began to be in want."
 Thus sinners who estrange themselves from the sacraments, from exhortation, and the company of the virtuous, soon begin to be in want of spiritual subsistence.
 "He joined himself to one of the citizens of that country," as a servant.
 Every sinner is a slave to the Devil; and as the citizen employed the prodigal youth in feeding swine, so the Devil employs his followers in gratifying their own sensual appetites, which brutalize human nature.
 The prodigal attempted to satisfy his hunger, by feeding on the husks of swine, but he did not succeed: neither can the sinner succeed in filling the capacity of his immortal soul by earthly gratifications.